-For Flood Victims, Tiny Homes Make Big Impact
+High School Students Build Tiny Houses For Flood Victims

 U.S.

-Standing in the center of the house, you'll find yourself in the living room and the dining room.
+Stand in the center of this house and you'll find yourself in the living room and the dining room.

 And the bedroom.
 Oh, and also the kitchen.

-At 500 square feet and designed to hold as many as six people, this house makes for quite a tiny home.
+At 500 square feet and designed to hold as many as six people, the house makes for quite a tiny home.
 But for many, it's just enough for now.

-Six months after the flooding in West Virginia killed 23 people and destroyed more than 5,000 homes, residents are still struggling to find adequate housing.
+Since flooding in West Virginia last June killed at least 23 people and destroyed more than 5,000 homes, residents have been struggling to find adequate housing.

 These small homes, built by high school students in nearby vocational schools, may be the solution.